Mattlock0/mattlock0.github.io/wiki/Magic/Veins/Veins.md

 The awakening point for a Vein.
 When under a moment which will determine their [[Fate]], persons with the Vein strand are presented with two choices by the Tree: Swear to change themselves and grow; or temper themselves and push through adversity.
 Their decision chooses which style of Vein they receive: Control or Founding, respectively.

 This creates an Oath to the Tree, causing their Fates to be intertwined.
 A Vein feels a constant draw to the Axis Tree.
 During winter when the Axis Tree’s power dwindles, they become sluggish and weak as their Vis is stripped away to keep the Tree alive.
-### A Third Choice
-Unknown to most, there is a third Choice available to Veins.
-They can reject the Tree’s proposal entirely.
-Their Vis grows pure and multiplies within them, making them stronger and faster.
-These people are not bound by the change in the seasons but are at a much greater risk to expend all their Vis at once, as they have no way of regenerating it with Catalysts.
-Such Vis is translucent and colorless.
-They can still make Anchors to objects, but they cannot Found or Control them.
 ## Limitations
 A Vein can only lift what their muscles are capable of.
 Most Veins just use the muscles in their arms, but you can use all the muscles in your body.
 There is some scaling for Breath, Radiant, and Wave but the rest follow it directly.